Â

 "Since 2006 I have been working with people in the creative industries who want to develop their impact, their leadership or their organisations.
 This work has led me to see that being successful in the creative industries today requires much more than talent.
 The dream of being discovered or helped on your own professional path is not something that is rewarded for most people. " Thea Mikkelsen

-We apply insights and methods from leadership development training, filmmaking, and psychoanalytic and consciousness research to deliver a focused, dynamic and deep transformational training.
+We apply insights and methods from leadership development training, and psychoanalytic systemic research to deliver a focused, dynamic and deep transformational training.

 Our work is caring, structured and ambitious.